VWRoli/budgetly-backend/README.md

 $ npm install
 ```

-4. Create a `.env` filed based on the provided env example files file.
+4. Create a `.env` filed based on the provided env example file file.

 5. Start the application by running the following command: